wildcardgamez/BuddyCards/README.txt

 Packs can only be obtained by crushing down old packs or cards into shredded buddycards, which then must be combined with a brass sheet using a heated mixer.

+Aquaculture Set
+Packs can only be caught by using a buddycard hook on a fishing rod, and you can also get non shiny cards this way.
+You can apply the hook to a rod using a tackle box.

 Medals
 Medals can be obtained when you collect all 54 cards of a set.
 Once you get one, you can duplicate them by making a medal token and combining it with two matching